mengbinhao/jack-note/docs/english/NPR.md

   - landscape n

   > I will put an end to all that nonsense
-  > I had a laserlike focus on this slogan, and it was very effective
+  > I had a laser-like focus on this slogan, and it was very effective
   > they have dug a deep hole for themselves
-  > That just did not sell/ People were not sure thay could pay for it
+  > That just did not sell People were not sure they could pay for it
   > he really was a drag on the party
   > not anytime soon
   > u are dragging us out, we want an option to choose our own path